wright-group/phasematching_calc/docs/examples.rst

 or require some additional laser modification for assistance.

 **Example 5**.
-A delta t check of the inputs in a thick sample.
+A delta t check of the inputs in a thick sample between two caf2 windows.
 A thick (1 mm) sample of acetonitrile is simulated instead.
 This thickness tends to be the upper limit for our liquid phase samples, as geometrical interactions tend to limit thicknesses.
 (Geometrical calculations may be instituted as a function in a later version.)

 The code starts normally: